useblocks/sphinx-data-viewer/docs/index.rst

 ~~~~~
 :released: 25.1.2024

-* Bugfix: Supporting builders, which do allow to register CSS/JS files (e.g. sphinxcontrib-spelling)
+* Bugfix: Fix for builders, which do not support registration of CSS/JS files (e.g. sphinxcontrib-spelling)

 0.1.3